cloudtraveler/avxlabs-docs/ace_bridge/docs/home.md

 ### 1.2. - Requirements

 * Time to complete is **90** minutes.
+* One volunteer of the team should share the screen and navigate through the Controller and CoPilot.
 * Use solely the CoPilot and the Controller.
 * The Wordpress application that is very critical to your business is <ins>broken</ins>!
-You are going to identify all the issues that are causing it to break.
+You are going to collaborate together to identify all the issues that are causing it to break.
-* Once the 90 minutes are done, an ACE instructor will walk you through the resolution.
+* Once the 90 minutes are done, the instructor will close the breakout rooms and each team will discuss their findings & learnings for ~ 10 minutes.
+* Once this is done, the instructor will highlight some of the key values that the Aviatrix Platform brings into troubleshooting and operating the setup.

 ### 1.3. - Wordpress is OK